Hithaishikn123/Hithaishiknbpc/README.md

-//wacp to print largest of twonumbers using if statement
+//3 wacp to print largest of twonumbers using if statement
 #include<stdio.h>
 int main ()
 {